apache/mynewt-site/docs/os/get_started/project_create.md

 All tests passed
 ```

-**NOTE:** If you've installed the latest gcc using homebrew on your Mac, you will likely be running gcc-6.
-Make sure you have adjusted the compiler.yml configuration to reflect that as noted in [Native Install Option](native_tools.md).
-You can choose to downgrade to gcc-5 in order to use the default gcc compiler configuration for MyNewt.
+**Note:** If you installed the latest gcc using homebrew on your Mac, you are probably running gcc-6.
+Make sure you change the compiler.yml configuration to specify that you are using gcc-6 (See [Native Install Option](native_tools.md)).
+You can also downgrade your installation to gcc-5 and use the default gcc compiler configuration for MyNewt:

-**NOTE:** If you are running the standard gcc for 64-bit machines, it does not support 32-bit.
-In that case you will see compilation errors.
-You need to install multiboot gcc (e.g. gcc-multilib if you running on a 64-bit Ubuntu).

 ```no-highlight
 $ brew uninstall gcc-6
 $ brew link gcc-5
 ```

+**Note:** If you are running the standard gcc for 64-bit machines, it does not support 32-bit.
+In that case you will see compilation errors.
+You need to install multilib gcc (e.g. gcc-multilib if you running on a 64-bit Ubuntu).

 <br>